 Members of my family have been known to give up mashed potatoes on Thanksgiving for this dish.
 It is a rich and celebratory complement to any meal.
 I have been making this dish for more than 20 years.
 When my sister-in-law gathered recipes together for a family cookbook, this is the recipe she wanted from me.

-- 3 tsp salt divided (1 teaspoon for shallots, 2 teaspoons for potatoes)
+3 teaspoons salt, divided (1 teaspoon for shallots, 2 teaspoons for potatoes)

-- 2 1/2 lb Yukon Gold potatoes scrubbed and unpeeled
+2 ½ pounds Yukon Gold potatoes, scrubbed and unpeeled

 Shallots: This may seem like a lot of shallots but the difference in taste is well worth the peeling, slicing and crying.
 Regular yellow onions can be substituted.

 Potatoes: Having made this dish with every possible kind of potato, I’ve found Yukon Gold has the most tender texture and an appealing, slightly golden look.

 Leftovers: Makes an absolutely delicious filling for omelets; add ham if you want something really rich and decadent.

 Used with permission, Laura Chenel’s Chevre http://www.laurachenel.com/